-The global relationship between biomass burning CO_2 emissions and temperature provides an estimate of the strength of the feedback.
-We define feedback strength as the equilibrium sensitivity of atmospheric CO_2 to global land temperature in ppm CO_2 to global land temperature of the feedback strength and the climate sensitivity expressed in K ppm-1.
-Then the temperature amplification CO_2 to global land temperature at al. (1984), gain (g) is the product of the feedback strength and the climate sensitivity expressed in K ppm-1.
-Then the temperature amplification CO_2 to global land temperature in ppm CO_2 to global land tempera
+The global relationship between biomass burning CO2 emissions and temperature provides an estimate of the strength of the feedback.
+We define feedback strength as the equilibrium sensitivity of atmospheric CO2 to global land temperature in ppm K-1.
+This can be further converted to gain (Lashof et al., 1997).
+Following the convention established by Hansen et al. (1984), gain (g) is the product of the feedback strength and the climate sensitivity (i.e. the global mean surface temperature change for a doubling of CO2 concentration) expressed in K ppm-1.
+Then the temperature amplification $\Delta T / \Delta T_0$, where ΔT is the actual temperature change and ΔT_0 is the reference temperature change without the feedback, is

-$$\Delta T/\Delta T_0 = 1/(1-g) \tag{5}$$
+$$\Delta T / \Delta T_0 = 1 / (1 - g). \tag{5}$$